Manufacturer: Tecknet

 MSRP: $39.99

 That’s not to say this is a bad thing.
 A lot of people don’t need fancy software and macro buttons.
 The keyboard has a solid aluminum frame that will keep your keyboard still, and it weighs quite a bit.
-The keys themselves are Cherry MX keys so they are very loud and clacky and have satisfying feedback from people who like them.
+The keys themselves are Cherry MX keys, so they are very loud and clacky and have satisfying feedback from people who like them.
 Cherry keys are raised quite high off the keyboard and require a little more dexterity of your fingers to press down and type fast.
-After using a membrane keyboard for so long my hands would cramp after only a few minutes of typing.
-The keys are spaced out quite a bit and the keyboard itself takes up little desk real estate.
+After using a membrane keyboard for so long, my hands would cramp after only a few minutes of typing.
+The keys are spaced out quite a bit, and the keyboard itself takes up little desk real estate.

 For what it is, the Technet X641 keyboard is a decent low-budget Cherry MX keyboard and gets the job done.
 It looks pretty decent and has lighting, but the lack of software features and exclusive buttons may turn hardcore gamers away.
-If you like membrane keyboards, stay away from this thing as the Cherry keys will give your hands a serious workout.
+If you like membrane keyboards, stay away from this thing, as the Cherry keys will give your hands a serious workout.
 A few buttons were placed in odd positions as well.
-The keyboard is super sturdy and well built and doesn’t take up much room.
+The keyboard is super sturdy and well built, and it doesn’t take up much room.